shammur/SemEval2022Task3/README.md

 <!-- [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger) -->

 > **⚠ New Notice:**
-> Evaluation Phase hs Started, please check the data folder for test data and sample_data for correct submission format.
+> Evaluation Phase has started, please check the data folder for test data and sample_data for correct submission format.
 Updated rules are vailable in the task website.
 CodaLab links are given below.

 ## FAQ and Submission Rules